Universal Secure Multiplex Network Coding with Dependent and Non-Uniform Messages: Universal secure multiplex network coding

 \subsection{Strengthened privacy amplification theorem}

 In order to evaluate the mutual information to Eve when the sum rate of multiple secret information is large, we need to strengthen the privacy amplification theorem originally appeared in \cite{bennett95privacy,hayashi11} as follows.
+The below new privacy amplification theorem enables an upper bound (\ref{eq:ub7}) on the mutual information when the mutual information grows with $m$ instead of converging to zero.

 The following proposition is a slightly enhanced version of \cite[Theorem 2]{matsumotohayashi2011netcod}. \begin{proposition} Let $A_1$ and $A_2$ be discrete random variables on finite sets $\mathcal{A}_1$ and $\mathcal{A}$, respectively, and $\mathcal{F}$ a family of functions from $\mathcal{A}_1$ to $\mathcal{A}_3$.
 Let $F$ be a random variable on $\mathcal{F}$.
 Assume that $A_1$ and $F$ are conditionally independent given $A_2$, and that for any fixed realization $a_2$ of $A_2$, the conditional probability distribution of $F$ given $a_2$ satisfies the condition for a family of two-universal hash functions.
 Then we have

 for all $0 \leq \rho \leq 1$, {where $\mathbf{E}_f[ \cdot ]$ denotes the expectation of $\cdot$ with $f$ being the random variable.} We use the natural logarithm for all the logarithms in this paper, which include ones implicitly appearing in entropy and mutual information.
 Otherwise we have to adjust the above inequality. \end{proposition} \begin{IEEEproof} Proof is given in Appendix \ref{app:a}. \end{IEEEproof} {In our analysis of the security, we shall use Proposition \ref{thm2} with $A_1$ being the whole secret message, $A_2$ being part of the secret message whose secrecy we analyze, and $F(A_1)$ being Eve's observation.}